howarudo/2A_software_1/the_unspoken_rule/README.md

 **YEAP!** Most guys tend to avoid using urinals adjacent to occupied urinals!
 Might seem like a weird rule to some, but guys do this!

 But not just urinals in guy's restroom...
 We notice the same **UNSPOKEN RULE** on trains as well.
-We tend to avoid sitting next to another passenger and always opt to sit away from each other when possible.
+We tend to avoid sitting next to another passenger and always leave a space when possible.

 ![meme](https://qph.cf2.quoracdn.net/main-qimg-1441a7a24648221a45608cd60ca45467-lq)